divDyn/r-package/README.md

 The sources of the older versions are also in the _archive/source folder.
 You can access earlier versions by changing the version number in the command above in an appropriate way.

-3. The third option is to install with the devtools package.
+_3. The third option is to install with the devtools package._

 To do this:
 - Make sure that the 'devtools' package is installed
 - Run `devtools::install_github("adamkocsis/divDyn")`